-Eligible retirees will receive an annual contribution of \$25,000 into a Premium-Only HRA for a period of 3 years.
+Eligible retirees will receive a one-time contribution of \$75,000 into a Premium-Only HRA.
 The total contributions will not exceed a maximum of \$75,000.

 Salaried District Specialist: At least age 55 with a minimum of 10 years of service